Elsie Effah Kaufmann: Career

 She is the first woman to be appointed dean of the School of Engineering Sciences, University of Ghana, taking up the post from 1 August 2022.
+She was part of the members who established School of Engineering Sciences.
+She presently serves as the President of the Ghana Society of Biomedical Engineers.

+She is the current host of the National Science and Math Quiz.

+Elsie Effah Kaufmann Foundation

+On 27 July 2022, in Accra, Kaufmann established the Elsie Effah Kaufmann Foundation (EEKF).
+The foundation aims to close the existing gap in STEM-related education in Ghana by giving students access to the resources they need to do in-depth, hands-on research on the subjects.

 Awards and recognition

 Kaufmann was a Fellow of the International Women's Forum Leadership Foundation.
 She was awarded in 2009, as the University of Ghana's Best Teacher Award for the Sciences.

 She received the International Women's Forum Leadership Foundation Fellowship in 2011 and the 2017 Impact Africa Summit Laureate for Education in Ghana.

 She is also the first female recipient of the 2018 Golden Torch Award for International Academic Leadership by the National Society of Black Engineers (NSBE) at the 44th Annual Conference held in the United States of America.

 She is also the recipient of the National Society of Black Engineers' 2018 Golden T.O.R.C.H.
 (Technical OutReach and Community Help) Award for International Academic Leadership in recognition of her excellence in support of academics on an international level and exhibition of commitment to the Science, Technology, Engineering and Mathematic (STEM) fields.

 She was awarded the Woman of the Year at the 2022 Exclusive Men of the Year Africa Awards.
+She is the first woman to be appointed dean of the School of Engineering Sciences, University of Ghana, taking up the post from 1 August 2022.[17][18]
+The appointment was widely reported in national media, with coverage highlighting her role as a trailblazer for women in science, technology, engineering, and mathematics (STEM) education in Ghana.

 Kaufmann was elected a Fellow of the Ghana Academy of Arts and Sciences in June 2022.

 She is also a Fellow of Biomaterials Science and Engineering, elected in December 2020 and a Professional Engineer of the Ghana Institution of Engineering.
-She holds a PMP Certification from the Institute of Project Management Professionals - Ghana.
+She holds a PMP Certification from the Institute of Project Management Professionals – Ghana.
 Elsie Kaufmann has also participated in Executive Education programs at Harvard Business School and INSEAD.